-Although you hear sounds in your ears, there is no external sound source.
-This means there is nothing close to your head that makes the sounds you hear.
-For this reason, the sounds of tinnitus are sometimes called “phantom sounds.”
+Although you hear these sounds in your ears, there’s no external source of the sounds.
+For this reason, the sounds of tinnitus are also known as phantom sounds.

-You may experience tinnitus in one or both ears.
-People of all ages can develop tinnitus, but it is more common in older adults.
+You may experience tinnitus in one ear or both ears.
+People of all ages can develop tinnitus, but it’s more common in older adults.

-Objective tinnitus is rare, while subjective tinnitus is much more common.
-Only you can hear the roaring, ringing, and other sounds of subjective tinnitus.
+Subjective tinnitus is much more common.
+You’re the only one who can hear the ringing, roaring, and other sounds of subjective tinnitus.

 - age-related hearing loss